AfaqAnwar/Py-Soccer/README.md

   3. Run ```Py-Soccer-Bot/run.py```

 #### Warning: Since this is an experimental project, I have not implemented a fail safe.
 This was never meant to be a finished or polished product.
-I was just having some fun with OpenCV and Python.
+I was just experimenting with OpenCV and Python.
 In the event you run this and your mouse is uncontrollable, a system restart may be required.
 This is a quick fix, but I have no plans on advancing this project further.